 SCISIP Central Science of Science Policy - The NSF's Science of Science and Innovation Policy Program(SCISIP) supports research designed to advance the scientific basis of science and innovation policy.
 This website is a central location for this international community.
 There is also an email listserv for science policy stakeholders to remain up-to-date on the latest in science policy research.

-Science Policy Journals
+Science Policy Resources for Students